LewisBrowne/Fusion-Slider/README.md

-#Fusion Slider v1.0
+# Fusion Slider v1.0

-[TOC]
+Fusion Slider is an easy to use, lightweight library developed for making fluent and responsive sliders for almost any web framework.
+To get started quickly, please refer to the code below:

-##Getting Started
+## Getting Started
-This slider relies on `jQuery`, so make sure its being pulled in before fusion-slider.
+This slider relies on `jQuery`, so make sure its being pulled in **before** the fusion-slider.

 HTML